TomasSlekys/magento2-professional-developer-sertification-notes/sections/section_1.md

 > ### 1.2.1 Describe the Magento directory structure.

+The whole Magento structure can be divided into the following types:

+* Magento root structure
+* Modules structure
+* Themes structure

 ---

 > ### 1.2.2 What are the naming conventions, and how are namespaces established?